Mihroban/simple-BDD-Test/README.md

 # simple-BDD-Test
-Summary: a simple java code example and introduction to Cucumber test without applying page object model concept
+Summary: a simple java code example to show you how cucumber executes test scripts